daisy/pipeline-it/README.md

 How to run the tests
 ====================

  The idea is to be able to run the integration tests in the three major targeted platforms.
-Currently it is only possible to run tests against a linux box (guest environment you should be able to run the regardless your host OS).
+Currently it is only possible to run tests against a linux box (guest environment, you should be able to run the regardless your host OS).

  1. Get [vagrant](https://www.vagrantup.com/) (The software not a random bearded guy).
  2. ``cd platform/linux``